sudison/sudison.github.io/about.md

 permalink: /about/
 ---

-Java developer, CloudStack PMC, wroking on distributed storage for the cloud.
+Java developer, CloudStack PMC, working on distributed storage for the cloud.

 ### Contact me